Johor Bahru Bucket List: Amazing Places to Visit in Johor Bahru, Malaysia

-What can be noticed is that there is a large dome and a signature blue roof.
+What can be noticed is a large dome and a signature blue roof.
 Also, the palace features artifacts and records that narrate the royal family’s history.

 This gallery pays tribute to how the Chinese community created their livelihoods in this Johor Bahru.
-Some of the featured artifacts are Chinese jewelry, opium pipes, opera costumes, and working tools.
+The featured artifacts are Chinese jewelry, opium pipes, opera costumes, and working tools.

-If you are looking for fun things to do in Johor Bahru then Legoland is the best place for you.
+If you are looking for fun things to do in Johor Bahru, Legoland is the best place.
 You may have seen Lego as a kid, given that it has been a staple in the global toy world.
 Thus, you cannot miss out on going to Legoland Malaysia and feel like a kid again.

 In fact, there are 40 different rides to choose from, such as water-related rides, bumper cars, planes, and a laser quest made as well.

-If you plan to experience Legoland for a longer period of time, there is a Legoland Hotel filled with Lego-themed rooms.
+If you plan to experience Legoland for a more extended period of time, there is a Legoland Hotel filled with Lego-themed rooms.

 If you couldn’t get enough of being a kid in Legoland, then the Angry Birds Theme Park is right around the corner.
 Instead of just being a mobile game sensation, Angry Birds can now be physically enjoyed through this theme park.